Lax/Learn-iOS-Swift-by-Examples/UICatalog/README.md

 This sample can be run on a device or on the simulator.

-While looking over the source code of UICatalog you will find that many elements keep the same order of the view controller classes listed in the project.
-For example, the activity indicator view controller is the first view controller in the UICatalog project folder, but it is also the first view controller that's shown in the primary view controller's table view.
+While looking over the source code of this sample you will find that many elements keep the same order of the view controller classes listed in the project.
+For example, the activity indicator view controller is the first view controller in the UIKitCatalog project folder, but it is also the first view controller that's shown in the primary view controller's table view.

-UICatalog uses a split view controller based application architecture, which can be seen in the storyboard files.
+This sample uses a split view controller based application architecture, which can be seen in the storyboard files.
 The primary view controller defines the list of views that are used for demonstration in this application.
 Each secondary view controller corresponds to a given system-provided control (and is named accordingly).
 For example, the alert controller view controller shows how to use UIAlertController and its associated functionality.
 The only two exceptions to this rule are UISearchBar / UISearchController and UIToolbar; these APIs have multiple view controllers to explain how the control works and can be customized.

+To demonstrate how you can manage the complexity of your storyboards, the search view controllers are hosted in a separate storyboard.
+This storyboard is linked to from the main storyboard via an external storyboard reference.

 ## UIKit Controls That Are Covered

-UICatalog demonstrates how to configure and customize the following controls / controllers:
+This sample demonstrates how to configure and customize the following controls / controllers:

 + UIActivityIndicatorView
 + UIAlertController